I have a bone to pick with motorcycle helmet makers.

 How Much Does It Cost to Vinyl Wrap a Motorcycle Helmet?

 The cost of wrapping a motorcycle helmet depends on how much sweat you want to put in and the materials you use.
 Vinyl wraps come in every level of quality from Saran Wrap to premium 3M wraps like you’d find on a car.
 The complexity of your helmet can also affect cost – more work for whoever is wrapping your helmet will cost you more!

-TIP: Keep in mind you can remove a wrap and reapply a new one at any point – something you can’t do with custom paint!
+TIP: Keep in mind you can remove a helmet wrap and reapply a new one at any point – something you can’t do with custom paint!

 To save money while wrapping your motorcycle helmet, consider purchasing your own vinyl wrap and tools, and completing the wrapping process at home.
-You can wrap a helmet for under $20 by yourself, if you follow the instructions in this article.
+You can apply helmet wraps for under $20 by yourself, if you follow the instructions in this article.
 That’s pretty cheap for a custom helmet with your own custom helmet wraps applied.

 Keep in mind wrapping a motorcycle helmet is difficult.
-You are stretching a flat piece of vinyl over a round object, which makes it very hard to keep straight lines in designs running straight.
-Consider a wacky design without straight lines for your wrap.
+You are stretching a flat piece of vinyl wrap over a round object, which makes it very hard to keep straight lines in designs running straight.
+Consider a wacky design without straight lines for your helmet wrap.
 Apply to a helmet that has a simple design.
-You could also apply stripes or decals instead of a full wrap.
+You could also apply stripes or decals instead of a full helmet wrap.

 If you still want to go ahead yourself, I’ll go through the steps next.
 Or, you can pick one of the wrap companies in the section further down to do it professionally and deliver you a high quality custom helmet.

 Wrapping a Motorcycle Helmet Yourself

 Wrapping a motorcycle helmet requires patience, precision, and attention to detail.
-If you lack those (like I do) skip to the section on professionally wrapping a helmet.
+If you lack those (like I do) skip to the section on professionally wrapping a helmet below.

 First, gather your materials: